Harry Kane: 2010–2014: Loan spells across England

-Kane spent pre-season 2012–13 season with Tottenham, scoring a hat-trick in a 6–0 away win against Southend United on 10 August 2012.
+Kane spent the 2012–13 preseason with Tottenham, scoring a hat-trick in a 6–0 away win against Southend United on 10 August 2012.
 On 18 August, he made his Premier League debut, against Newcastle United.
 Coming as an 86th-minute substitute for Sandro, Tottenham lost 2–1.

 On 31 August 2012, Kane joined Premier League team Norwich City on a season-long loan, making his debut as a substitute against West Ham United.
 Kane suffered an injury, breaking a metatarsal bone, in the League Cup tie against Doncaster Rovers in only his second appearance.
 The 19-year-old underwent his rehabilitation at Tottenham but returned to action for Norwich on 29 December 2012, coming off the bench at half time as Norwich lost 3–4 to Manchester City.
 However, with Tottenham having been unable to add to their attacking options during the January transfer window, they opted to recall Kane on 1 February 2013, four months before he was due to return.

 Twenty days after he was recalled to Tottenham, Kane joined Leicester City for the remainder of the season to aid in the club's push for automatic promotion from the Championship.
 He marked his home debut with a goal against Blackburn Rovers, in a 3–0 win on 26 February 2013.
 He made 13 appearances for the East Midlands club, eight from the bench, and they reached the play-off semi-final before being eliminated by Watford.

 Kane scored his first Tottenham goal of the 2013–14 season at White Hart Lane in a League Cup tie against Hull City, scoring the equaliser in extra time, the match finished 2–2.
 Tottenham won 8–7 on penalties, with Kane taking and converting the fifth of the nine sets of spot-kicks.

 On 7 April 2014, Kane was given his first Premier League start for Tottenham by manager Tim Sherwood, in a 5–1 win against Sunderland, and scored his first Premier League goal in the 59th minute.
 He also scored in the following match, helping Tottenham to recover from a 3–0 deficit against West Bromwich Albion before eventually drawing 3–3.
 He scored for the third match in a row on 19 April, this time helping Tottenham to a 3–1 London derby win at home over Fulham.